 Despite living in an area where pumpkins grow well, I was shocked to learn that local places near me get truckloads of pumpkins shipped in from across the United States.
 Think of the carbon footprint!

 Going pumpkin picking is a wonderful way to support your local farmers.
-If you just looking to buy a pumpkin, consider the same and shop at a farmer’s market or farm for your pumpkins.
+If you are just looking to buy a pumpkin, consider the same and shop at a farmer’s market or farm for your pumpkins.
+Don’t forget to make interesting photos on this day.
+You can find halloween photography ideas and make unforgettable photos.

 Consider a homemade or reused costume